mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 }
 ```

-We can create an instance of *Dependencies* struct in *AppDelegate* and pass it to the main *FlowController* of the app.
-By extracting creation of *ViewControllers* into factories, we keep our *FlowControllers* small and responsible only for controlling user-flow.
+We can create an instance of *Dependencies* struct in *AppDelegate* and pass it to the main *Flow Controller* of the app.
+By extracting creation of *ViewControllers* into factories, we keep our *Flow Controllers* small and responsible only for controlling user-flow.

+> To learn more about Flow Controllers and Coordinator pattern, take a look at my dedicate ["Navigation with Flow Controllers"](/2019/02/20/navigation-with-flow-controllers/) post.

 #### Conclusion
 Today we discussed two Dependency Injection techniques.
 Both of them use Swift language features without any third-party dependencies.
 Just take a look at them and choose which will work better for you.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!